python/typeshed/CONTRIBUTING.md

 * `upload` (optional): This field is set to `false` to prevent automatic uploads to PyPI.
 This should only used in special cases, e.g. when the stubs break the upload.
+* `incomplete` (optional): This field marks a distribution as incomplete.
+  This is the case if at least one item is either unannotated or uses `_typeshed.Incomplete`.
 * `partial_stub` (optional): This field marks the type stub package as [partial](https://peps.python.org/pep-0561/#partial-stub-packages).
 This is for 3rd-party stubs that don't cover the entirety of the package's public API.